dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/11/2/material-blogging-capabilities.md

 ## Overriding the Content Block

 MkDocs supports theme extension out-of-the-box.
-Material for MkDocs leverages this feature and provides the possibility to override a partial (such as the default header or footer) or override a template block.
+Material for MkDocs leverages this feature and provides the possibility to override a partial (such as the default header or footer) or a template block.
 The process is described in detail in the [Extending the theme](https://squidfunk.github.io/mkdocs-material/customization/#extending-the-theme) section of the Material for MkDocs documentation.

 Moreover, Material for MkDocs provides a ready-made `content` template blog, among others.
 [Overriding Blocks](https://squidfunk.github.io/mkdocs-material/customization/#overriding-blocks) provides the full details about template blogs that are provided by the theme.